This Is What it's Like to Be a Mixed-Race Girl on Tinder

 I’m not the only one who feels this way.
 I recently took part in an academic focus group of mixed-race students, and amid our conversations about growing up in mixed-race households and racially “choosing sides,” the topic of Tinder invariably came up.

-Another girl, 20, explained that she didn’t use dating sites because she already had a “billion tales about dating and being fetishized.”
+Another girl, 20, explained that she didn’t use dating sites because she already had a “billion tales about dating and being fetishised.”

 I understand her outlook.
 I don’t want to be reduced to a coarse stereotype of my race or made to feel like the only reason why I am being considered as a potential partner is because they have watched a lot of “ebony” porn and would love to get a taste of the unusual “other,” but sometimes it seems an inevitable part of dating.